Detrimental to India’s territorial integrity, Prasar Bharti reviews relationship with PTI

 It may be recalled that the news agency had interviewed Chinese Ambassador to India Sun Weidong.
 He had accused New Delhi of provoking the violent clash at Galwan Valley on June 15.
 He said that the onus is on India.
 The Indian side crossed the Line of Actual Control for provocation and attacked the Chinese border troops, he had also said.

-Prasar Bharti has told PTI that its anti national reporting makes it no longer tenable to continue the relationship.
+Prasar Bharti has told PTI that its anti-national reporting makes it no longer tenable to continue the relationship.